ShayonRoy/acer-wmi-battery/README.md

 sudo ./install.sh
 ```

 The driver will now automatically load at boot and be recompiled after a kernel upgrade.
 Reboot to use it.
+If it's the first time you're using a third party module with secure boot turned on
+follow onscreen instructions which will ask you to specify a password that you will reenter to
+enroller the MOK(Machine owner key) automatically created by dkms to sign the module for secure
+boot.
+If in any case you see(using lsmod for instance) that the acer_wmi_battery module is not
+loaded properly and running `modprobe acer-wmi-battery` shows a key error you might have to
+manually enroll /var/lib/shim-signed/mok/MOK.der using `mokutil --import <path>`

 ### Uninstallation
 In the cloned project directory execute: